blablahole/Armchair-Quantum/README.md

 1. Initiate Jupyter Notebook [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pdflu/Armchair-Quantum/HEAD)
 2. Open `Armchair Quantum` folder and start learning!
+3. If you would like to use Jupyter Lab, change the end of URL from `/tree` to `/lab` after Jupyter Notebook is loaded.

 # Option 2: Localhost with Jupyter Installation